-- A feeling that your fingers are full or swollen
+- Feeling your fingers are full or swollen

-- Pain from your hand up your arm
+- Pain from your hand traveling up your arm

 - Weakness in your hand, making it difficult to pick up and hold objects

-- Muscles at the base of the thumb
+- Decrease in the size of muscles at the base of the thumb